pfunks/TCTest/test_faq.md

 ## What is a blockchain?

-A blockhchan is a public ledger of all transactions ever executed.
+A blockchain is a public ledger of all transactions ever executed.
 All of the transactions and data are stored in a distributed database.
 Each time the database is updated, all of updates are done together in a batch called a 'block'.
 Each time a new block is produced/added, it is appended on to all of the previous blocks - hence the name "blockchain".

 ## What is the Steem blockchain?

 The Steem blockchain is the publicly accessible distributed database, which records all posts and votes, and distributes the rewards across the network.
-It is where all of the content and voting data is stored, and it is where all of the reward calculations and payouts are performed.
+It is where all of the text content and voting data is stored, and it is where all of the reward calculations and payouts are performed.

 ## What is the difference between Steem and Steemit?

 Steem is the name of the blockchain that stores all of the data and transactions, and processes all of the events that take place.
 STEEM is also a name for the system’s value token (currency).

-Steemit is simply an interface to interact with the blockchain, and view the blockchain data.
+Steemit is a front end web interface to interact with the blockchain, and view the blockchain data.

+## How is Steem different from Bitcoin?

+On a technical level, the two networks rely on the same model of a blockchain, but are built upon different technologies and codebase.
+Steem is based on a new state-of-the-art blockchain technology called Graphene, which uses "witnesses" instead of "miners" to produce blocks.

+The "delegated proof of stake" model of using witnesses instead of miners allows for greater efficiency in block production.
+With BTC, 100% of the new coins that are created are allocated to block producers (miners).
+With the Steem blockchain, only 10% of the new coins are paid to block producers (witnesses).
+The other 90% of new STEEM coins are awarded to content producers, curators, and STEEM Power holders.

 ## What is the difference between Proof of Work, Proof of Stake, and Delegated Proof of Stake?

 **Proof of work** - Miners solve a complex mathematical problem.
 The miner that solves the problem first adds the block to the blockchain.
 The network rewards the miner for doing so.

-**Proof of stake** - Requires ownership of the cryptocurrency.
-The more cryptocurrency you own, the more mining power you have.
-Benefits: eliminates the need for expensive mining rigs, runs on a tiny fraction of the power, and it requires miners to have a stake in the network.
+**Proof of stake** - Requires ownership, or stake, in the cryptocurrency.
+The more tokens you own, the more block creation power you have.
+Benefits: eliminates the need for expensive mining rigs, runs on a tiny fraction of the power, and it requires block producers to have a stake in the network.

-**Delegated Proof of stake** - [Need to fill in]

-## How is Steem different from Bitcoin?

-On a technical level, the two cryptocurrencies are running different technologies for their blockchains.
-Steem is based on a new state-of-the-art blockchain technology called Graphene, which uses "witnesses" instead of "miners" to produce blocks.

-The "Delegated Proof of stake" model of using witnesses instead of miners allows for greater efficiency in block production.
-With BTC, 100% of the new coins that are created are allocated to block producers (miners).
-With the Steem blockchain, only 10% of the new coins are paid to block producers (witnesses).
-The other 90% of new STEEM coins are awarded to content producers, curators, and Steem Power holders.

-## Where can I find the informaton for the official launch of the blockchain?

-The original launch of Steem was on March 23, 2016 via <a href="https://bitcointalk.org/index.php?topic=1408726.0">bitcointalk.org</a>.
-There was a bug found in the original code though, and a majority of the stakeholders agreed that it would be easier to fix via a re-launch than a hardfork.
-The blockchain was reset and officially re-launched on March 24, 2016, via <a href="https://bitcointalk.org/index.php?topic=1410943.0">bitcointalk.org</a>.
+**Delegated proof of stake** - Block-creating accounts, called witnesses, are collectively approved by Steem stakeholders.
+Instead of relying on proof of work to find blocks, the Steem network actively schedules these accounts to improve the time between blocks to 3 seconds.

 ## How often does the Steem blockchain produce a new block?